homeport/freeze-calendar-resource/README.markdown

   - exit `0` we are _not_ within a freeze window (with a matching scope, if set)
   - sleep for `$INTERVAL`

+## Optional Parameters

+* `runway` (expected deploy time) will be taken into consideration so that there is enough time left to complete the deployment before the next freeze begins.

+  Accepts any string that Go's [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) can parse.

 # `put` Behavior

 no-op